-- Update the login credentials on the router, switch, and both access points to: - Username: pcnaprep - Password: PracticeforPCNA - Implement at LAN, using the 10.10.0.0 private network address that will connect 530 devices with some additional IP addresses to prepare for future growth. - Change the DNS for the LAN to use Google's Public DNS: 8.8.8.8 - Set aside 100 IP addresses for static or reserved assignments.
+- Update the login credentials on the router, switch, and both access points to: - Username: pcnaprep - Password: practiceforpcna - Implement at LAN, using the 10.10.0.0 private network address that will connect 530 devices with some additional IP addresses to prepare for future growth. - Change the DNS for the LAN to use Google's Public DNS: 8.8.8.8 - Set aside 100 IP addresses for static or reserved assignments.
 Designate all remaining available IP addresses in the subnet for dynamic assignment. - Assign the router the first static IP address.

-IMPORTANT: After you implement the new LAN, power cycle all of your network devices.
+IMPORTANT: After you implement the new LAN, power cycle all of your network devices (including the OvrC Pro Hub, if applicable).
 You will temporarily lose your Internet connection (approximately 3-5 minutes).

-- Reserve 10.10.0.10 for the switch and use Core-Switch-Rack for the device name. - Reserve 10.10.0.20 for the WattBox and use MPU-Rack for the device name. - Reserve 10.10.0.30 for the first access point and use AP-Office for the device name; reserve 10.10.0.31 for the other access point and use AP-Grand-Hall for the device name.
+- Reserve 10.10.0.10 for the switch and use Core-Switch-Rack for the device name. - Reserve 10.10.0.20 for the WattBox and use MPU-Rack for the device name.